KingofNothing07/FaCT-Calculus/README.md

 # FaCT-Calculus
 FaCT Calculus- Empower yourself or AI to solve any problem, detect any lie, or create any winning strategy!
-Use the FaCT Calculus Ultimate guide as a document attachment in your AI of choice, then ask it a question, tell it to use FaCT to solve, and watch the magic!
+Watch the magic when you give your AI of choice the FaCT Calculus prompt injection as an attachment with a task using FaCT Calculus!